 How do I request an Amended COBRA Notice?

 The UW is legally obligated to send out an Amended Notice for the following reasons:1.
-Incorrect Job Termination ReasonIf an Amended Notice is needed, contact your Affinity Group to create a ticket.
-An amended Notice will be created by the UWSC Benefits team.
+Incorrect Job Termination ReasonIf an Amended Notice is needed, contact UW Shared Services to create a ticket.
+An amended Notice will be created by the UWSS Benefits team.
 Please do NOT reprocess the Event using On Demand Event Maintenance.

 2. Late entry into HRS for insurance changes after termination